tradery/firebase-dhedge-manager/README.md

 - Run `firebase functions:secrets:set POOL_ADDRESS` to set the pool address that you wish to manage using the provided mnemonic.
 - Run `firebase functions:secrets:set COIN_MARKET_CAP_API_KEY` to set your CoinMarketCap API key.
 This enables price lookups.

+### 4. Deploy the Functions to Production
+- Run `firebase deploy` from the root directory of this project.

+### 5. Approve Spending
+- Hit the `publicApproveSpendingOnRequest` route once for your pool each time you change the approve pool assets.

+### 6. Send Signals
+- Send your signals to your endpoint.

 ## Notes on functions
 ### Overview
 - Functions are in the `./functions` folder